Dodo Species Facts

 Flight loss made the dodo uniquely defenselessMany island birds lose flight without going extinct.
 The problem was the sudden introduction of novel predators combined with naive behavior, not flightlessness alone.

-The real story of dodo defense is less about dramatic last stands and more about a mismatch between evolved behaviors and a suddenly changed world.
-That mismatch is also why people wonder, “Is a dodo bird a dinosaur?”, even though it is a bird, not a dinosaur.
-The dodo was not stupid, and it was not completely helpless.
 It was a bird that had successfully lived on its island for a very long time, using strategies that worked perfectly well until they didn't.
 Because the dodo is a bird, people often wonder whether it is a mammal, but it is not is a dodo bird a mammal.
 That's a pattern worth understanding, because it applies to many endangered island birds alive today.

 If you want to go deeper on related questions, it's worth exploring whether the dodo could fly (the short answer is no, but the evolutionary reasons are fascinating), whether dodos posed any danger to humans (they almost certainly did not in any meaningful sense), and how smart the dodo actually was compared to its cartoon reputation.
 All of those threads connect back to the same core picture of an island bird that was perfectly adapted to one world and completely unprepared for another.